 Before you pull anything from a retirement account, you’ll first need to calculate the exact amount of your SEPP.
 There are three methods the IRS allows you to choose:

-With this method, you’ll amortize you annual payments in level amounts over a specified number of years.
+With this method, you’ll amortize your annual payments in level amounts over a specified number of years.
+Just like a mortgage, the idea is that you’ll work your account balance down to $0 by the end of the payment period.
 The time frame you’ll use is your life expectancy according to IRS tables.
 There are three mortality tables you can choose from:

 - Single Life Expectancy

 All three tables can be found on the IRS website.
 You’ll need to search for the most current tables, since they do change periodically.

 Also like a mortgage, you’ll need to plug in an interest to calculate the payment.
 You have some discretion here.
 You can choose any rate you wish, as long as it doesn’t exceed 120% of the federal mid-term rate from either of the two months preceding the month you start distributions.

 Here’s an example: